NoriSte/ui-testing-best-practices/sections/draft.md

     - [ ] let the front-end work for you
 - [ ] base your tests on contents
     - [ ] ui testing is framework agnostic, base it on contents (the same consumed by the user)
-    - [ ] pay attention of the pages that update frequently
+    - [ ] pay attention on the pages that update frequently
     - [ ] a content-based failing test needs just a screenshot to be debugged, an attribute-based one needs the page to be inspected
     - [ ] if you can't rely on contents, use test-ids, never user classes of ids
     - [ ] avoid testing implementation details